-Perfect storm: Lombardy’s virus disaster is lesson for world
+Many failures combined to unleash death on Italy’s Lombardy

 The Lombardy doctors’ association issued a blistering letter April 7 to regional authorities listing seven “errors” in their handling of the crisis, key among them the lack of testing for medical personnel, the lack of protective equipment and the lack of data about the contagion.

-The regional government and civil protection agency defended its efforts, but acknowledged that Italy was dependent on imports and donations of protective equipment and simply didn’t have enough to go around.
+The regional government pushed back at the criticism and defended its efforts.
+But the civil protection agency also acknowledged that Italy was dependent on imports and donations of protective equipment and simply didn’t have enough to go around.

 Some 20,000 Italian medical personnel have been infected and 150 doctors have died.

-Note: A previous version of this story corrected the spelling of Attilio Fontana.